aurelia/aurelia.github.io-old/_harp/docs.md

 Whenever the router processes a navigation, it enforces a strict lifecycle on the view-models that it is navigating to and from.
 There are four stages in the lifecycle.
 You can opt-in to any of them by implementing the appropriate method on your view-model's class.
 Here's a list of the lifecycle callbacks:

-* `canActivate(params, queryString, routeConfig)` - Implement this hook if you want to control whether or not vour view-model _can be navigated to_.
+* `canActivate(params, queryString, routeConfig)` - Implement this hook if you want to control whether or not your view-model _can be navigated to_.
 Return a boolean value, a promise for a boolean value, or a navigation command.
 * `activate(params, queryString, routeConfig)` - Implement this hook if you want to perform custom logic just before your view-model is displayed.
 You can optionally return a promise to tell the router to wait to bind and attach the view until after you finish your work.
 * `canDeactivate()` - Implement this hook if you want to control whether or not the router _can navigate away_ from your view-model when moving to a new route.
 Return a boolean value, a promise for a boolean value, or a navigation command.
 * `deactivate()` - Implement this hook if you want to perform custom logic when your view-model is being navigated away from.
 You can optionally return a promise to tell the router to wait until after your finish your work.